phenixblue/imageswap-webhook/README.md

 registry.example.com/nginx/nginx:latest
 ```

+## NOTICE

-**NOTE: v1.4.0 has major changes**
+ImageSwap v1.4.0 has major changes

->There is a new [MAPS](#maps-mode) mode logic that has been added to allow for more flexibility in imageswap logic.
+>**MAPS LOGIC:** There is a new [MAPS](#maps-mode) mode logic that has been added to allow for more flexibility in the image swapping logic.
->The existing logic, referred to as `LEGACY` mode is still available, but is no longer the default operating mode and has been deprecated.
+>The existing logic, referred to as `LEGACY` mode, is still available, but has been deprecated.
 >To continue using the `LEGACY` mode logic set the `IMAGESWAP_MODE` environment variable accordingly.
 Please reference the [configuration](#configuration) section for more information.

-The webhook is written in `Python` using the `Flask` framework.
+>**Image Definition Preservation:** Updates have been made to how image definitions are processed during a swap.
+Previously the swap logic would drop the image org/project before adding the prefix (ie. `nginx/nginx-ingress:latest` would drop the `nginx/` portion of the image definition).
+>In v1.4.0+ the swap logic will preserve all parts of the image except the Registry (ie. `docker.io/nginx/nginx-ingress` will drop the `docker.io` only form the image definition).

 ## Overview